 The New York City metropolitan area is served by three major airports: JFK International Airport, LaGuardia Airport and Newark Liberty International Airport.
 The NYC Airporter provides service between JFK and LaGuardia or JFK and Newark Airport (via Port Authority Bus Terminal transfer to a partner service).
 All County Express and ETS Air Shuttles also provide service between JFK and LaGuardia or Newark Liberty Airport.

 Taxi stands are located outside each terminal.
 Ignore non-uniformed people offering to assist with baggage.
-Sample Taxi Fares from JFK Airport: Flat Fare is $52 to the first destination (plus tolls and tip).
+Sample Taxi Fares from JFK Airport: Flat Fare is $52 (or $56.50 during peak time of 4:00PM – 8:00PM) to the first destination (plus tolls and tip).
 The taximeter and receipt should reflect this is a flat fare.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.